lordteekay/alx-low_level_programming/0x00-hello_world/README.md

-2-assembler assembly code of a C code and save it in an output file 3-namecompiles a C file and creates an executable named cisfun 4-puts prints without using the printf command
+2-assembler assembly code of a C code and save it in an output file 3-namecompiles a C file and creates an executable named cisfun 4-puts prints without using the printf command 5-printf.c prints with the standard output function printf